DjangoGirls/tutorial/en/README.md

 ## Introduction

-Have you ever felt that the world is more and more about technology and you are somehow left behind?
+Have you ever felt that the world is more and more about technology to which you cannot (yet) relate?
 Have you ever wondered how to create a website but have never had enough motivation to start?
 Have you ever thought that the software world is too complicated for you to even try doing something on your own?

 Well, we have good news for you!
 Programming is not as hard as it seems and we want to show you how fun it can be.